Jay Zeamer Jr.: Medal of Honor

 Due to the loss of oxygen and to escape their attackers, Zeamer dived the B-17 violently from 25000 ft to approximately 10000 ft, estimating the altitude by an increase in engine manifold pressure.
-The Japanese followed them down and commenced a forty-minute series of attack passes at the nose of the Flying Fortress.
-Despite his wounds, Zeamer avoided any further extensive damage to the B-17 by repeatedly turning into the oncoming fighters, just inside the trajectory of their fixed fire, a technique he learned while in the 22nd BG.
-By doing so, the Zeros would continue rolling into the bomber without hitting it, but exposing themselves to the Flying Fortress' rear machine guns.
+The Japanese followed them down and commenced a forty-minute series of attack passes at the nose of the B-17.
+Despite his wounds, Zeamer avoided any further extensive damage to the plane by repeatedly turning into the oncoming fighters, just inside the trajectory of their fixed fire, a technique he learned while in the 22nd BG.
+By doing so, the Zeros would continue rolling into the bomber without hitting it, but exposing themselves to the B-17's rear machine guns.
 Eventually, all of the Zeros broke off the attack due either to damage, lack of ammunition, or lack of fuel.

 After the engagement, an assessment revealed that the B-17's oxygen and hydraulic systems were destroyed, as well as all of the pilot's flight instruments.
 The magnetic compass and engine instruments on the co-pilot's side were undamaged, as were all four engines.
 Too wounded to move and unwilling to give up command of his aircraft, Zeamer advised the top turret gunner after he took over co-piloting duties, allowing the unwounded co-pilot to attend to the wounded.
 The lack of oxygen, in addition to Zeamer's and the navigator's injuries, meant a return to Port Moresby over the Owen Stanley Mountains was impossible.
 Instead, they made an emergency landing at an Allied fighter airstrip at Dobodura, New Guinea.
 Without operable brakes or flaps because of the destroyed hydraulic system, the B-17 was ground-looped, without additional damage, by the co-pilot.
 The casualties were one killed (Sarnoski) and four wounded.
 Zeamer was initially thought dead from loss of blood, but he was treated with the other injured aircrew members by the 10th Field Ambulance of the Royal Australian Army Medical Corps before being transported back to Port Moresby the next day.

 Colonel Merian C. Cooper, chief of staff to the deputy commander of the Fifth Air Force, Major General Ennis Whitehead, recommended Zeamer be awarded the Medal of Honor, to which Fifth Air Force commander General George Kenney concurred.
 Zeamer received the award from Chief of the Army Air Forces General Henry H. Arnold on January 16, 1944, at the Pentagon.